 The iron in eggs helps prevent anemia and keeps your energy up while your body makes the extra blood needed during pregnancy.

 I especially love how versatile they are.
-You can scramble them up with lots of veggies and cheese for breakfast, lunch, or dinner.
+You can scramble them with lots of veggies and cheese for breakfast, lunch, or dinner.

 This includes lentils, peas, beans, chickpeas, peanuts, and edamame.

-Chickpeas, otherwise known as garbanzo beans, are the main ingredient in hummus.
-Hummus makes a great dip for all sorts of veggies, creating a healthy and filling snack.
+Chickpeas, known as garbanzo beans, are the main ingredient in hummus.
+Hummus makes an excellent dip for all veggies, creating a healthy and filling snack.
 Chickpeas are also great in a salad, or you can roast them with a bit of salt and olive oil for a crunchy, delicious snack.

 Black beans, cannellini beans, pinto beans, kidney beans, and soybeans are great additions to your pregnancy diet.
-You can add them into salads, make a great chili, add them to soup, or even add them to pasta dishes.
-Canned beans are usually fine to use; check that the cans are BPA free.
+You can add them to salads, make a great chili, add them to soup, or even add them to pasta dishes.
+Canned beans are usually fine; check that the cans are BPA-free.

 If you use dried beans, ensure to soak them overnight and then rinse them.
 This minimizes the presence of the carbohydrate oligosaccharide, which the body cannot easily digest.
 The oligosaccharides ferment in your large intestines while your probiotics (good bacteria) break them down.
-The bacteria create a lot of gas during this process, which in turn makes you gassy.
+The bacteria create a lot of gas during this process, making you gassy.

 Pregnancy superfoods first trimester